 Explore the Levels of Change Management

-How to Assess and Address Change Impacts Quickly
+How to Assess and Address Change Impacts Quickly: An Example

 Defining yesterday and tomorrow

-To determine which aspects of people’s work will change and the degree of impact they will experience, we need to consider both the way things were done before the change became necessary and how the work will need to be done as a consequence of the change.
-The nature of the changes associated with COVID-19 means that for some, the tomorrow being planned for is literally the day after today.
-The required change is shifting on a daily or even hourly basis.
+To start managing a change like this, you must determine which aspects of people’s work need to change and the degree of impact they will experience.
+You need consider both the way things were done before the change became necessary and how the work will need to be done consequently.

-1. Processes – the actions or steps taken to achieve a defined end or outcome.
+Infographic of Prosci 10 aspects of change1.
+Processes – The actions or steps taken to achieve a defined end or outcome.

-For teachers, the processes used to deliver high quality learning in a classroom are well established.
-These include developing lesson plans, facilitating individual and small-group activities, and assessing knowledge through assignments and tests.
+For teachers, the processes used to deliver high quality learning include developing lesson plans, facilitating individual and small-group activities, and assessing knowledge through assignments and tests.
 In an online learning environment, teachers need to make changes to these processes.

 Students are accustomed to following defined processes under the observant eye of a teacher.
-The switch to online learning will require new ways of learning and increased self-discipline.
+The switch to online learning requires new ways of learning and increased self-discipline.
 For younger learners, there is a need for greater parental involvement to support the learning processes.

-The impact on this aspect is significant for both teachers and students.
 Online learning delivery requires teachers to learn how to use new applications that support online interaction.
 Examples include polling software and technology tools such as webcams to support virtual connections.
-For some students, needing access to required technology tools, such as a laptop with a webcam, may be a significant challenge.
+For some students, needing access to required technology tools, such as a laptop with a webcam, could be a challenge.

 Change Done Right: Join 50,000+ Prosci Insiders Receive expert guidance and practical strategies for effective change management.
 Subscribe for success.